List of UK top-ten singles in 2008: Charity singles

 A number of singles recorded for charity reached the top 10 in the charts in 2008.
 The Sport Relief single was "Footprints in the Sand" by Leona Lewis, which was released as a double-A side single with "Better in Time".
 It peaked at number two on 22 March 2008 after a performance on the telethon.

 The finalists from the fifth series of The X Factor (which included winner Alexandra Burke, JLS and Diana Vickers) got together for a single, "Hero", which had been a hit for Mariah Carey.
 It reached number one on 8 November 2008, with profits going to benefit Help for Heroes and The Royal British Legion.

 McFly's official Children in Need single for 2008, "Do Ya/Stay with Me", only reached number 18 in the chart.
 However Sir Terry Wogan and Aled Jones ranked at number 3 with a cover version of "Peace on Earth/Little Drummer Boy", originally by David Bowie and Bing Crosby, for the same cause on 20 December 2008.

 Best-selling singles

 Alexandra Burke had the best-selling single of the year with "Hallelujah".
 The song spent five weeks in the top 10 (including three weeks at number one), sold over 887,000 copies and was certified platinum by the BPI.
 "Hero" by The X Factor Finalists 2008 came in second place, selling more than 751,000 copies and losing out by around 136,000 sales.
 Duffy's "Mercy", "I Kissed a Girl" from Katy Perry and "Rockstar" by Nickelback made up the top five.
-Singles by Estelle featuring Kanye West, Kings of Leon, Basshunter, Madonna featuring Justin Timberlake & Timbaland and Sam Sparro were also in the top ten best-selling singles of the year.
+Singles by Estelle featuring Kanye West, Kings of Leon, Basshunter, Madonna & Justin Timberlake and Sam Sparro were also in the top ten best-selling singles of the year.

 "Hallelujah" (5) was also ranked in the top 10 best-selling singles of the decade.